bagder/daniel.haxx.se/about.md

 production music player and under the name "Skyline Techniques" Björn and Linus wrote several catchy SID tunes that we and others would use in many demos of the time.
-We had a dream of being able to produce and sell music to commerical C64 productions but that never materialized.
+We had a dream of being able to produce and sell music to commercial C64 productions but that never materialized.

 ## Games

-We created at least two quite well-developed and functioning game embryos on the C64, one was a two-car split-screen driving game with a top-view of the cars and the other was a horizontal shootem up game with quite advanced multiplexed sprite "enemies" which allowed for 20-30 simultaneously flying objects to shoot down.
+We created at least two quite well-developed and functioning game embryos on the C64, one was a two-car split-screen driving game with a top-view of the cars and the other was a horizontal shoot-em up game with quite advanced multiplexed sprite "enemies" which allowed for 20-30 simultaneously flying objects to shoot down.
 Creating the games and reaching maybe 90% of them was fun.
 Actually having the discipline to take them all the way was another